 Is the list above complete?
 What else belongs here?

+[We should either make sure step 2.a covers identifying 'gaps' and/or 'overlaps' or add something to that effect.]

 Should we do this analysis pair-wise, as soon as we have two proposals that have passed step 1?
 Or should we wait until we have proposals for numbers, names, and protocol parameters that have passed step 1 before starting the analysis in step 2?

+[I think if 2 are ready we should proceed with analyzing them, and as soon as we have the third ready we should repeat the analysis (hopefully quicker) in light of the three proposals and not depend on the results of the analysis of the first 2.
+Things may look different when we see the holistic view.]

 How should we handle this step procedurally?
 Should we delegate step 2 to one ICG member or a small group to conduct the analysis and report back to the group to review (as we’ve done with documents, secretariat, etc.)?]

+[I'm again in favor of one team and separate leads for the reasons stated above.]

 3. Public comment and proposal finalization